 - Wallace Falls (5.6 miles) – A leisurely trail that leads to a series of pretty waterfalls amidst tall evergreen trees.

 For most of these hikes, you’ll need to rent a car.
 However, most of these trails are around 30 minutes from the city, so they’re pretty easily accessible.
-You can also visit Mount Rainier itself by car or on a guided day tour from Seattle.
+You can also try some of the hikes in Mount Rainier national park or go on a guided day tour from Seattle.

 Hop on the Ferry to a Nearby Beach or Island